Killanena (parish)

 Killanena, also known as Killanena and Flagmount, is a parish in County Clare, Ireland, and part of the Inis Cealtra grouping of parishes within the Roman Catholic Diocese of Killaloe.

-As of 2022, the co-parish priest is Joe McMahon.
+The co-parish priest is Fr.
+Pat Larkin.

 Originally, Killanena was part of the large parish of Feakle.
 I was temporary split off in 1839.
 In 1842 this became permanent.

 Churches

 Shortly after his appointment as first priest of the parish, Fr.
 William Moloney started with upgrading the places of worship in his parish.
 He replaced the old chapels in Killanena and Flagmount by new churches, both named St. Mary's Church.